-You will also notice “bluebird nesting houses” placed around campus.
+Around our campus, we continue to have “bluebird nesting houses.”
 Ursuline is participating in a project with the goal of adding hundreds of Bluebirds into the population.
 Bluebirds, once common in the countryside were virtually driven to extinction, recovery trails such as this have helped reverse the trend.
 The Biology department can use volunteers so if you are interested in helping out with this project, please contact them!

 Below is some information that will be helpful to you: